hermangroup/docs/wallets/dashcore/installation.rst

 .. meta::
-   :description: How to download and install the Dash Core wallet.
+   :description: How to download and install the Historia Core wallet.
 Compilation guide also available
-   :keywords: dash, core, wallet, linux, windows, macos, installation, compile
+   :keywords: historia, core, wallet, linux, windows, macos, installation, compile

-.. _dashcore-installation:
+.. _historiacore-installation:

 ============
 Installation
 ============

-Installing Dash Core is as simple as going to https://www.dash.org/ and downloading the appropriate file for your system, then following the appropriate installation steps for your system.
+Installing Historia Core is as simple as going to https://historia.network/ and downloading the appropriate file for your system, then following the appropriate installation steps for your system.
 Detailed guides are available for Linux, macOS and Windows operating systems below.

-It is also possible to :ref:`compile Dash Core from source code
+It is also possible to :ref:`compile Historia Core from source code
-<compiling-dash>`.
+<compiling-historia>`.

 .. toctree::
    :maxdepth: 1